ejedev/TwitchCommand/README.md

 `mbox` Opens a messagebox on the users pc.
 Structured as `mbox message`

+`askpass` Prompts the user to enter their password then returns the value.
+Strctured as `askpass`

 # Usage
 Navigate to the twitch page of the channel you selected when making the program.